PROGRADE-Tech/Tarchivebot/CONTRIBUTING.md

 ## Style guidelines

-We don't yet enforce any particular coding style.
-However we will probably look into following [Javascript Standard Style](https://github.com/feross/standard/blob/master/RULES.md) in the future.
-You can use that standard as a general guideline for your code.
+We currently use [Javascript Standard Style](https://github.com/feross/standard/blob/master/RULES.md).
+Please follow this guideline if you wish to contribute.

 ## Difficulties